 In 2015, Blame! received a 6-volume shinsouban reprint.

 The series was published in English by Tokyopop from August 9, 2005 to November 6, 2007; this release won the Harvey Award for Best American Edition of Foreign Material.
 Vertical Inc. has been re-releasing the series in English following the Japanese shinsouban reprint since September 13, 2016.
-The manga was also published in Italian by Panini Comics under the Planet Manga imprint from March 16, 2000 to November 18, 2004 and was re-released in a 2-in-1 omnibus edition from October 22, 2011 to July 22, 2012; and in Polish by Japonica Polonica Fantastica since April 14, 2016.
+The manga was also published in Italian by Panini Comics under the Planet Manga imprint from March 16, 2000 to November 18, 2004 and was re-released in a 2-in-1 omnibus edition from October 22, 2011 to July 22, 2012; in Polish by Japonica Polonica Fantastica since April 14, 2016; and in Russian by XL Media since May 24, 2017.

 As expected of most cyberpunk titles, Blame! is a dark futuristic story laced with enough action to keep you at the edge of your seat.
 Unlike other works in the same genre, however, Blame! avoids most of the philosophical/existential questions usually associated with cyberpunk.
 Also not present are the verbose in-battle rants/soliloquies that some would find unnecessary.
 Instead, the author demonstrates that actions do speak louder than words sometimes.